dropbox/dropbox-sdk-obj-c/README.md

 #### Response handling edge cases

+Some routes return union types as result types (i.e., non-error responses), so you should be prepared to handle these results in the same way that you handle errors that are union types.
+Please consult the [documentation](https://www.dropbox.com/developers/documentation/http/documentation) for each endpoint that you use.

-Occasionally, routes will return non-error types that are union types or structs with union characteristics.
-For example, the /delete endpoint returns a generic `Metadata` type, which can exist either as a `FileMetadata` struct, a `FolderMetadata` struct, or a `DeletedMetadata` struct.
-To determine which subtype the `Metadata` type currently exists as, perform an `isKindOfClass` check for each possible class, and then cast the result.
+A few routes return result types that are "datatypes with subtypes", that is, structs that can take on multiple states.

+For example, the [/delete](https://www.dropbox.com/developers/documentation/http/documentation#files-delete) endpoint returns a generic `Metadata` type, which can exist either as a `FileMetadata` struct, a `FolderMetadata` struct, or a `DeletedMetadata` struct.
+To determine which subtype the `Metadata` type currently exists as, perform an `isKindOfClass` check for each possible class, and then cast the result accordingly.
 See below:

 ```objective-c
 [[client.filesRoutes delete_:@"/test/path"] response:^(DBFILESMetadata *result, DBFILESDeleteError *routeError, DBError *error) {